TPS: A school bus carrying about 50 kids was involved in a crash, no injuries reported

-TULSA, Okla. -- A rough day for some students involved in a bus accident on their way home from school.
+TULSA, Okla. − It was a rough day for some students involved in a bus accident on their way home from school.

 Tulsa Police confirmed that a school bus with about 50 kids was involved in a crash near North Peoria and Mohawk Blvd.